mharnold/spiderosm/README.txt

 CRS information is not currently determined from input files, and there is no automatic translation.
 Input files should be in a locally appropriate projection.
-OSM data is translated from latlon to the local projection by the code in osm.py  See the examples (match_berkeley.py and make_portland_pnwk.py) for how to setup projection information.
+OSM data is translated from latlon to the local projection by the code in osm.py  See the example toplevels (spider_berkeley.py and spider_portland_pnwk.py) for how to setup projection information.

 Path Networks (.pnwk.geojson):